MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read More Here

 Breast Reduction Mammoplasty Surgery by Dr Hunt.

-Women with large breasts may seek breast reduction mammoplasty surgery, designed to create a smaller breast size.
+Women with large breasts may seek Breast Reduction Mammoplasty Surgery, designed to create a smaller breast size.
 Overly large breasts can be an issue for multiple reasons, whether aesthetic or health-related.
 Many women may find that they are inhibited when running or exercising, and large breasts can also cause issues with posture.
+A Breast Reduction Mammoplasty can help women attain their desired breast size as well as improve back and neck pain.

-Dr Jeremy Hunt’s objective with all breast reduction surgery, known as reduction mammoplasty, is to help patients alleviate pain caused by large breasts and achieve their desired breast appearance.
-Reduction mammoplasty can also include a reduction in the size and shape of your areola or nipples.
+Dr Jeremy Hunt’s objective with all Breast Reduction Surgery, known as Reduction Mammoplasty, is to help patients alleviate pain caused by large breasts and achieve their desired breast appearance.
+Reduction Mammoplasty can also include a reduction in the size and shape of your areola or nipples.

-What is a Breast Reduction Mammoplasty Surgery?
+What is Breast Reduction Mammoplasty Surgery?

 Breasts that are excessively large can cause back, neck, and shoulder pain.
 In time, your body posture can be negatively affected by the excessive volume of the breasts, and more problems can occur.

-Breast reduction mammoplasty surgery can correct this.
+Breast Reduction Mammoplasty Surgery can correct this.
 The procedure is performed for aesthetic purposes but also to increase functionality and treat chronic issues such as dermatological conditions at the inframammary fold, back pain, and other concerns.

-How is the Breast Reduction Mammoplasty Surgery Performed?
+How is Breast Reduction Mammoplasty Surgery Performed?

-The breast reduction mammoplasty surgery is performed with the patient under general anaesthesia as the procedure is quite complex and can take up to a few hours.
+The Breast Reduction Mammoplasty Surgery is performed with the patient under general anaesthesia as the procedure is quite complex and can take up to a few hours.
 The length and complexity are dependent on the profile of each patient and the amount of tissue to be extracted.
-The procedure can also be performed in conjunction with other interventions such as liposuction.
+The procedure can also be performed in conjunction with other interventions such as Liposuction.

 The incisions are placed around the areola and nipple complex to allow for a potential reposition and vertically from the nipple to the crease under the breasts.
 If a considerable amount of tissue needs to be removed, the incisions might continue along the crease under the breasts too.